How Do You Optimize Game Art Assets on Blender?

 It’s obvious that there’s a huge difference between both of them, and it’s also obvious that the low-poly version has lost most of the features, yet some games’ styles are considered to be low-poly, so it was intended in this example.

-Here are some techniques to reduce polygon count:
+Here are some techniques to reduce polygon count and optimize Blender assets:

 • Using a Multires modifier and after adding all the needed details on the high polygon version of the asset, we’d bake these details on top of the low version of the used asset, which is a technique that has always been used in the industry.